TacticalNuclearRaccoon/TacticalNuclearRaccoon/README.md

-Hi there 👋
+# Hi there 👋 I am Deniz :)

-This is Deniz :)
+I used to work as a Biochemist and I am currently a **Data Science** student at Data Sceince Tech Institute (DSTI) which is an applied Msc Science in France.
+I will have my diploma soon (May 2022 🌱 )

-I used to work as a Biochemist and I am currently a data science student at Data Sceince Tech Institute (DSTI) which is an applied Msc Science in France.
+This is my personal Github page where I gather some mini-projects that I do on my spare time.

 I am currently working on: